Table of Contents

 It’s common to look for an over-the-counter or prescription medication to find instant joint pain relief.
 Some of the first options people look to include:

-- Non-steroidal anti-inflammatory drugs/NSAIDs (ibuprofen, naproxen sodium, aspirin, etc.)
+- Non-steroidal anti-inflammatory drugs/NSAIDs (like ibuprofen, naproxen sodium, aspirin, etc.)

 - Prescription opioids for severe, unresolved joint pain

-Because there are a ton of supplement companies out there trying to sell the “best” pill for joint pain, we waded through the gimmicks.
-After looking at the actual ingredients and their proven benefits, here are the joint health supplements that promote healthy, flexible, and hopefully painless joints.
+What supplements help joint pain?
+Because there are a ton of supplement companies out there trying to sell the “best” pill for joint pain, we wade through the gimmicks to give you only evidence-based recommendations.

 1. Fish Oil

-Fish oil supplements are taken for their omega-3 fatty acids — EPA and DHA (eicosapentaenoic acid and docosahexaenoic acid) — which have anti-inflammatory effects.
-They can also be obtained by consuming oily fish such as salmon, tuna, mackerel, herring, cod, and halibut.
+These fatty acids can also be obtained by consuming oily fish such as salmon, tuna, mackerel, herring, cod, and halibut.
 Still, many people elect to take a supplement to get concentrated, consistent benefits.

 2. Glucosamine Sulfate

 Glucosamine sulfate is part of the natural makeup of your cartilage.
-It’s made from the amino acid glutamine.
-Taking sulfate supplements for joint pain could prevent the risk of joint cartilage degradation associated with arthritis.
+It’s made from the nonessential amino acid glutamine.
+Taking these joint supplements could prevent the risk of joint cartilage degradation associated with arthritis.

-Not just present in your body, this supplement is harvested most often from the shells of shellfish.
+This supplement is harvested most often from shellfish.
 There are actually two types of glucosamine used in most supplements: glucosamine hydrochloride and glucosamine sulfate.

-You should take 500 milligrams three times a day to supplement for joint pain.
 Glucosamine sulfate is best, while glucosamine hydrochloride seems to be ineffective.
-Take at meals for best results.
+Take with meals for best results.

 3. Chondroitin Sulfate

-1200 milligrams of chondroitin can be taken, split three times a day, with glucosamine sulfate and meals.
+1,200 milligrams of chondroitin sulfate, 3 times a day, with glucosamine sulfate and meals

 Boswellia serrata is a compound from the resin from the Boswellia tree — commonly called frankincense.
 Traditional Chinese herbalism and Ayurvedic medicine have used this plant for centuries.